Jason Buck: Other ventures

 Buck was a co-owner of the Utah Blaze of the Arena Football League, based in Salt Lake City, Utah and is also a public speaker.
 He sought the Republican nomination for the 2nd District in the United States House of Representatives elections in Utah, 2012 but was defeated at the State Convention.

 Personal life

+Buck is a member of the Church of Jesus Christ of Latter-day Saints and he loves to work on his family history at the Church History Library.
 He has two sons, Tyson and Josh.
 Tyson played linebacker for the University of Utah Utes football team in 2009–2010.
 Josh played long snapper for the Dixie State Red Storm in 2015.